Graduates Engage in Scholarship Activities While Enrolled in the OT Program

 30% applied for a grant to support their research

-Students must complete all graduation, fieldwork, and experiential component requirements in a timely manner.
+Students must complete all graduation, fieldwork, and capstone rotation requirements in a timely manner.
 Students must complete Level II fieldwork and experiential requirements within 24 months following completion of the didactic portion of the program and prior to engaging in the residency component of the curriculum.
 NAU’s graduates are eligible to sit for the examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy® (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, most states require licensure in order to practice.
-However, state licenses are usually based on the results of the NBCOT Certification Examination
+However, state licenses are usually based on the results of the NBCOT Certification Examination.